Norse full moon ceremony at Gokstad burial mound, Norway

 Since the Vikings believed the runic symbols to be a gift from Odin, they treated them with great reverence.
 Belief in the divine origin of the runes meant that runes possessed magical powers.

 The Vikings are often portrayed as illiterate and uncultured barbarians who were more interested in plunder than in wisdom.
 This is very far from the truth.
 The Vikings left behind a great culture recorded in a number of manuscripts written on vellum, which are both rich in wisdom and artistic achievement.
 These documents were based on the earlier Viking oral tradition and information Vikings had carved in stone, wood, bone and metal.

 What was carved in these hard materials were enigmatic symbols made up of straight lines.
 Each symbol, called a rune, had its own unique sound that was said, or sung, to represent them.
 These sounds could be used singularly as a chant, or together as a chant.
 These chants, or rune-songs, are known as Galdr, which means spell and incantation in Old Norse, and any serious use of runes would include them.

 The first collection of 'Viking runes' is called Eldri rúnaröð, the older rune-row, which had 24 runes.
 These were the runes used by the Norse people from the 2nd to 9th century.
 This changed to Yngri rúnaröð, the younger rune-row, which had 16 runes, was also called the Scandinavian runes, and was in use from about the 9th century onward.

 We associate runes used for writing as letters of an alphabet.
-The Viking ‘alphabet’ is often called the Futhark, based on the first 6 rune symbols, which look like the letters f,u,t,h,a,r, and k.
-The Elder Rune-row (or Futhark) of twenty-four runes, at some point in time was arranged into three groups of eight runes called an Ætt, meaning clan.
+The Viking ‘alphabet’ has been recently called 'Futhark', based on the first 6 rune symbols, which look like the letters f,u,t,h,a,r, and k.
+The Elder Rune-row of twenty-four runes, at some point in time was arranged into three groups of eight runes called an Ætt, meaning clan.
 Each Ætt had 8 runes, and each Ætt were ruled over by their own particular spirit or Norse God.
 Respectively these are Freya’s Ætt, Hagall’s Ætt, and Tyr’s Ætt.
 Freya is the Norse goddess of fertility, Hagall is the connection between Freya and Tyr, the Norse god of war and justice.